proxytype/JpgRaper/README.md

 # JpgRaper
-Hide compressed files inside jpg, most jpg encoders looks only on the image stream and ignore any extra infromation,
-because this "feature" we can inject files into jpg file and keep the behavior as image in most systems.
+By hiding compressed files inside a JPEG, we can take advantage of the fact that most JPEG encoders only analyze the image stream and ignore any additional information.
+This enables us to inject files into a JPEG and maintain its image-like behavior on most systems.

 # Signature Support
 ```csharp